University for Peace: Africa

 The University for Peace established its Africa program in 2002.
 The programme aims to stimulate and strengthen the capacities in Africa to teach, train and conduct research in areas of peace and conflict studies.
+As part of the programme, the university has established capacity-building agreements with 27 institutions in Africa, mainly universities.

 The first five years of the program focused on the development of curricula and teaching materials and the delivery of a range of short courses, workshops, conferences and seminars in various parts of Africa.
 Within this period, the program attracted close to one thousand participants from academia, policy-makers and civil society organizations.

 Since 2007, the Africa programme has worked with a number of partner universities to develop master's degree programs to be based at African universities.
 The principal aim of this endeavour is to further strengthen the African capacity and build a wide expertise for a better understanding of conflicts in Africa, their prevention and the creation of the environment favourable to lasting peace and development in the region.

+In partnership with the Institute for Peace, Security and Development, UPEACE offers master's and PhD programmes related to the university's academic profile in Somalia.
+In 2022, 166 students graduated from the Somalia programme.
+The incumbent president of the Somalia, Hassan Sheikh Mohamud, defended his Ph.D. thesis at the University for Peace.
+The university announced its intention to start a Ph.D. scholarship programme named after Hassan.

 Europe

-In January 2012, UPEACE opened a centre in The Hague, Netherlands, which is housed at the Academy Building of the Peace Palace, next to the Hague Academy of International Law.
-UPEACE The Hague focuses on education and research in peace studies, cooperating with academic and policy-oriented institutions in The Hague region.
-UPEACE The Hague is active in three fields: peace and conflict studies, water and peace, and urban peace and security.
-In addition, the centre organises professional trainings, lectures, seminars, and workshops on theory, practice and policy.
+In January 2012, UPEACE opened a centre in The Hague, Netherlands, which is housed at the Academy Building of the Peace Palace.
+It promotes the activities of the university in Europe and works on education and research in peace studies, cooperating with academic and policy-oriented institutions in The Hague region.